 • Motorways (Autosnelweg): 120 – 130 km/h (70 -(80 mph)

 Amsterdam offers a plethora of entertainment options.
-From exploring the NEMO Science Centre, or the Artis Royal Zoo – right in the centre of Amsterdam to visiting a working organic farm at Goat Farm Ridammerhoeve – where you can sample goats’ milk yoghurt, cheese and even ice cream.
+From exploring the NEMO Science Centre, or the Artis Royal Zoo – right in the center of Amsterdam to visiting a working organic farm at Goat Farm Ridammerhoeve – where you can sample goats’ milk yogurt, cheese, and even ice cream.

 The Hague is one of the most extraordinary cities in Holland – 37 miles from Amsterdam, it serves as the official seat of government for the Netherlands, making it one of the country’s most politically important cities.
+There are several tourist attractions in the Hague to choose from.
 Reach The Hague via the A4 from Amsterdam.
 Since the Second World War, The Hague has been home to the United Nations among other world organizations and thus has acquired the status of an international city.

 The Plein and Grote Markt squares have abundant cafes, restaurants, eateries, and nightclubs which are lively and welcoming places every day of the week.
 You will also find an assortment of shopping options in The Hague which are as distinct from one another as oil and water itself.
 And as if that wasn’t enough, It also offers multifarious internationally renowned art and culture.

-A one-hour 50-minute drive via A4 from The Hague lands you in one of the most intriguing places.
+A one-hour 50-minute drive via A4 from The Hague lands you in one of the most intriguing places so the best way to see Antwerp is hiring a car rental in Belgium.
 Antwerp is like a miniature offering of the whole world on a human scale with inexhaustible experiences to be had.
 Paved lanes and pleasantly old-fashioned architecture render a cool aura to Antwerp – popularly known as “the cool capital”.
 From the medieval riverside fortress to modern waterfront creations, Antwerp is full of enchantments.
-With a truly vibrant fashion and entertainment scene, stellar food and design, this city is home to world-renowned shopping, the famous Antwerp Six and a bustling diamond trade.
+With a truly vibrant fashion and entertainment scene, stellar food, and design, this city is home to world-renowned shopping, the famous Antwerp Six and a bustling diamond trade.
 Some must-see is the Antwerp Fashion Museum – MoMu, the Rubenshuis, former house and studio of the Master Painter Peter-Paul Rubens, the MAS museum which tells the story of Antwerp and its place in the world.

 Tomorrowland, Boom – Belgium